 It’s important to note there are imperfect comparisons between public diplomacy and an election campaign.
 There is no “vote” in public diplomacy, only a continuing series of referenda on U.S. foreign policy and our leaders.
 And there is little compromising on matters of national interest and prerogative and certainly none when it comes to those whom our people choose as our leaders.

 If we told the Undersecretary of State for Public Diplomacy that her job performance was contingent on public opinion ratings, that would certainly tighten her job description and focus her resources.
 (There are, for example, about 1,000 qualified public diplomacy officers in the State Department.
 The Pentagon has probably 10 times that number.)
 It certainly argues for an organization within the State Department such as the U.S. Information Agency, whose dedicated mission is entirely focused on foreign publics.
 Unfortunately, it might also lead to the elimination of some of the more popular (and necessary) programs in the State Department, such as the Fulbright fellowships, that have long-term benefits for the United States but less immediate impact.
 It might also lead to the accusation of propaganda, if not its outright activity.
 Just as with the “air game” during an election at home, the obsession with public opinion may lead us to find an “easy way” to influence foreign “voters”.
-An undue focus on public opinion could force our diplomats could succumb to these temptations, like studying to the test.
+An undue focus on public opinion could force our diplomats to succumb to these temptations, like studying to the test.